emilianvrd/Maneuvers/Skill Feats.md

 You choose an area of water that you can see within range and that fits within a 5-foot cube.
 You manipulate it in one of the following ways:

-* You instantaneously move or otherwise change the flow of the water as you direct, up to 5 feet in any direction.
+* You instantaneously move or otherwise change the flow of the water as you direct, up to 2m in any direction.
 This movement doesn’t have enough force to cause damage.
 * You cause the water to form into simple shapes and animate at your direction.
-This change lasts for 1 hour.
+This change lasts for 1 minute.
 * You change the water’s color or opacity.
 The water must be changed in the same way throughout.
-This change lasts for 1 hour.
+This change lasts for 1 minute.
-* You freeze the water, provided that there are no crea- tures in it.
-The water unfreezes in 1 hour.
+* You freeze the water, provided that there are no creatures in it.
+The water unfreezes in 1 minute.

-If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have no more than one of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

 ### Skilled
 Constant\
-You learn two new skills of your choice.
+You learn a new skill of your choice.